-Vegans sometimes have a tough time finding suitable food to eat especially if living in a largely non-vegetarian place.
+Vegans sometimes have a tough time finding suitable food to eat, especially if living in a largely non-vegetarian place.
 Fortunately, the growing number of people going vegetarian or vegan has led to restaurants adding additional menus.

 Unlike vegetarianism, veganism has far greater restrictions not only on diet but in all areas of life.
-There’s no use and consumption of lanolin, milk in its various forms, eggs, honey and anything derived from animals.
+There’s no use and consumption of lanolin, milk in its various forms, eggs, honey, and anything derived from animals.
 Since most restaurants cater to such a varied clientele, it’s tricky getting around this.
 The solution lies in learning which foods lean towards veganism and communicating the same to the restaurant.

-Largely vegan cuisines
+Largely vegan cuisines:

-Among the numerous cuisines offered in numerous restaurants, Indian, Pakistani, Thai, Greek and Egyptian foods have an extensive vegetarian menu.
+Among the numerous cuisines offered in numerous restaurants, Indian, Pakistani, Thai, Greek, and Egyptian foods have an extensive vegetarian menu.
 This means you can easily ask the chef to hold off on a few ingredients like dairy and meat if it’s a meat-based dish.
 Such restaurants have a large vegetarian clientele and more often than not, vegans do drop in.
-Here’s a look at key ingredients these cuisines may include and which you’d want excluded.
+Here’s a look at key ingredients these cuisines may include and which you’d want to be excluded.

 Indian fare: Indian food is extremely varied but vegetarian by and large.
-Animal products, if any, are typically clarified Indian butter or what is known as ghee, and yoghurt.
+Animal products, if any, are typically clarified Indian butter or what is known as ghee, and yogurt.
 Most dishes can be made without the ingredient so chefs will have no problem catering to your order.